asadamir21/TextWiz/README.md

 1. python -m pip install --upgrade pip command
 2. pip install -r requirements.txt
-3. pip install pywin32 (**For Windows User Only**)
+3. pip install pywin32 (**For Windows Only**)
-3. python -m nltk.downloader all
+4. python -m nltk.downloader all
-4. python -m spacy download en_core_web_sm
+5. python -m spacy download en_core_web_sm

-- If you want to use social network analysis you will need an api key for google and twitter.
-You can obtain the api keys from Google Developer and Twitter Developer and enter the keys in the following file and line numbers.
+6. If you want to use social network analysis you will need an api key for google and twitter.
+You can obtain the api keys from <a href = "https://console.developers.google.com/projectselector2/apis/dashboard">Google Developer</a> and <a href = "https://developer.twitter.com/en">Twitter Developer</a> and enter the keys in the following file and line numbers.

     ####For Twitter
         File Name: DataSource.py